Satisfactory Academic Progress (SAP) Policy for Financial Aid

 • Provide a personal statement that explains:

 • The factors beyond the student’s control contributing to the student’s lack of academic progress.
-It is assumed that each student appealing is dependent upon financial aid for the completion of his/her degree, so this explanation is not considered reason for approval.
+It is assumed that each student appealing is dependent upon financial aid for the completion of a degree, so this explanation is not considered reason for approval.
 Students should not discuss their need for financial aid in their appeal, as this is not grounds for approval.

 • An updated degree plan for graduate students OR an academic plan signed by both student and Academic Advisor for undergraduate students must be included.